You will need…

 - Seven (7) silver beads

-- Basic knowledge of how to English Paper Piece – if you’ve never tried it before, read our beginner’s guide to EPP.
+- Basic knowledge of how to English Paper Piece – if you’ve never tried it before, read our Beginner’s Guide to English Paper Piecing

 Piecing the hexagons